-Encrypted data
+- Encrypted data

-  Make sure the data you give out is encrypted.
+Make sure that any information you provide has been encrypted.
 How to check it?
 Look at the site URL and whether it begins with “HTTPS:” instead of “HTTP:” and a padlock icon.
-If the padlock is closed, the data is encrypted.
+When the padlock is closed, the data is encrypted.

-  So, it is very important to check this point to be sure that your data will be protected.
-Anyway, if you need to check any text whether it’s correct, then use a free online grammar and punctuation checker to find even the smallest mistakes.
+As a result, you must double-check this step to ensure your data is secure.
+Anyway, if you need to check whether any text it’s correct, then use a free online grammar and punctuation checker to find even the most minor mistakes.

 - Use your credit card

-  But it can be applied to the case of your debit card.
-Because debit cards withdraw money directly from your bank account, unauthorized withdrawals could leave you broke.
+On the other hand, it is applicable in the scenario of your debit card.
+Because debit cards withdraw money directly from your bank account, unauthorized withdrawals could break you.

-  Shopping online is truly a time saving, hassle-free, and fun way of buying whatever you want on the World Wide Web.
+Shopping online is a time-saving, hassle-free, and fun way of buying whatever you want on the World Wide Web.

 You may also like the following:

-  - 6 best tips for ransomware attack prevention
+- Six best tips for ransomware attack prevention

 - Phishing: Protect yourself against phishing threats